sanju-nair/sanju-nair.github.io/index.md

 To accelerate adoption, I steered the product strategy to target **Developers**, recognizing they represented a far larger user base than our traditional System Administrator persona.
 I evaluated high-friction areas—including **Migration** and **Performance Analysis**—but identified **Secure Downloads** as the most critical and fastest-to-market opportunity.
 The key challenge was friction: Oracle's downloads required manual license acceptance, rendering them unusable for modern CI/CD automation.

 **The Solution (Systems Thinking):**
 I differentiated the product by prioritizing **script-friendly capabilities** over a standard UI.
-By applying "Systems Thinking," I championed reusing 70% of our existing admin infrastructure to build a lightweight **token-based license system**.
+By applying "Systems Thinking," I championed reusing 70% of our existing infrastructure to build a lightweight **token-based license system**.
 This enabled secure, automated downloads for the first time while cutting time-to-market in half.

 **The Results:**
 * ✅ **100,000+** secure downloads